Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/lumig-job.md

 [gpu-binding]: ../../runjobs/scheduled-jobs/distribution-binding.md#gpu-binding

-!!! warning "Only 63 cores available on LUMI-G"
+!!! warning "Only 56 cores available on LUMI-G"

     The LUMI-G compute nodes have the low-noise mode activated.
 This mode reserve 1 core to the operating system.
-As a consequence only 63 cores are available to the jobs.
+In order to get a more balanced layout, we also disabled the first core in each of the 8 L3 region.
+As a consequence only 56 cores are available to the jobs.
 Jobs requesting 64 cores/node will never run.

 !!! note "GPU Binding"